hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/basicCommand/fileAdd.md

 TODO: write this document
 # fileAdd command
 ## role
  Add a file to a notebook.
+Not multiple files.

 ## args (frontend to dataserver)
 ### under 100 MB